Quick Answer

 Hurricane Maria (2017)

 Puerto Rico lost 95% of its cell sites after Maria.
-For weeks — not hours, weeks — amateur radio was the primary communication link between the island and the mainland United States.
+Not for hours — for weeks.
+Amateur radio was the primary communication link between the island and the mainland United States during that stretch.
 Operators on HF bands passed critical messages when nothing else worked.
 The Salvation Army Team Emergency Radio Network (SATERN) and ARRL volunteers coordinated logistics that kept relief flowing.

 Joplin Tornado (2011)